Tait (train): Retirement

 A large number of carriages were burned for scrap at Kingston.
 However, the large number of complaints from local residents ended the practice, and a program of public sales followed.

 Due to asbestos found in the brakeblocks, amongst other industrial problems, the last of the 7 Tait trains were withdrawn from service by 27 December 1984.

 On Friday 15 February 1985, the "great carriage auction" was held at Newport Workshops with large quantities of vehicle bodies sold and proceeds donated to the Australian Railway Historical Society's museum.
 The first carriage listed sold for $540, and prices rose through the day to as much as $3,000.
 Pairs of bogies, if required, were an additional $600, and cranes and road haulage were around $1,000 each.
 A total of 49xM, 24xT, 9xG and 2xD vehicles were sold, including a number that had not been transferred from either Jolimont Workshops or the Spotswood Reclamation Depot.
+However, a small contingent of ten carriages, comprising motors 256M, 269M, 279M, and 1468M alongside trailers 394T, 28G and 48G remained unsold and were stored at Newport Workshops, where several would linger for nearly two decades until being sold in the early 2000's.

+As at July 1987, only nine Tait cars were still listed in the MetRail working timetable.
+These were preserved cars 317M-230D-208T-381M, out of use motors 1456M-1461M and the greaser set 1470M-1447 (Note: 1447 was unclassed by July 1987.)-1471M.